 CCalcHub

-Find the Greatest Common Factor of any two numbers, with step-by-step working using the Euclidean algorithm.
+Find the Greatest Common Factor of up to 5 numbers with step-by-step prime factorization.

 Enter two numbers